xackery/discordeq/README.md

 This plugin allows Everquest to communicate with Discord in a bidirectional manner.

 ##How to install
-###Make an OOC channel
-* Inside Discord, create a channel called #ooc (or whatever you prefer)
-* Click the sprocket (User Settings) on the bottom left area.
-* Inside User Settings Pop up, go to the Appearance tab on left.
-* Inside the Appearance section, Check on the Developer Mode option
-* Hit done to exit the user settings pop up.
-* Right click the channel's name, and Copy Link.
-When you paste it, you'll get a number that represents channelid usedbelow.
-* Right click the server's name, and copy link.
-When you paste it, you'll get a number that represents serverid used below.
-* You want to note the serverid and channelid #'s and put them into your eqemu_config.xml following up.

 ###Set up eqemu_config.xml
 * Add to eqemu_config.xml these lines: